segmentio/segment-docs/src/connections/destinations/catalog/richpanel/index.md

 This destination is maintained by Richpanel.
 For any issues with the destination, please [reach out to their team](mailto:support@richpanel.com).

 _**NOTE:** The Richpanel Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on March 13, 2020.
 If you have any feedback to help improve the Richpanel Destination and its documentation, please [let  their team know](mailto:support@richpanel.com)!_

 ## Getting Started